interactivesolutions/honeycomb-core-ui/README.md

 hidden | Used in edit forms to hide some information so user can not see it but it required for submit |
 note | Annotation for input field (password needs to be 8-20 symbols and etc) |
 placeholder | Should field have a visible label or should the label be added as PlaceHolder |
+tabID | Form can be splited into tabs, each field can be assigned to a tab |

 ## SingleLine
 Simple single line with multilanguage support.